S4ND1X/AlgorithmicClubGDAFullstack/backend/README.md

 Each document contains its own doctype.

 ## Next features
 This Web App is still in development, maybe for the next 3 months.
-The future features are the following:
+So the future implementations are the following:

  - Eventbrite API for fetching workshops data and so we can turn Eventbrite the central dashboard
  - Youtube API for fetching data from this [channel](https://www.youtube.com/channel/UCD_B4-slyYz-qYK7BI6R4oA) in order to display workshops recorded sessions inside the page.